QubesOS/qubes-doc/user/common-tasks/device-handling.md

 # Device Handling #

-This is an overview of device handling in Qubes OS.
+This is an overview of device handling in PedOS.
 For specific devices ([block], [USB] and [PCI] devices), please visit their respective pages.

 **Important security warning:** Device handling comes with many security implications.